simplygenius/atmos/README.md

 # Destroys the bootstrap resources (state, secret, lock storage and
 # cross-account access role)
-TF_VAR_force_destroy_buckets=true atmos -e dev apply --group bootstrap atmos -e dev destroy --group bootstrap
+TF_VAR_force_destroy_buckets=true atmos -e dev -g bootstrap apply atmos -e dev -g bootstrap destroy

 # For normal usage you should rarely need to cleanup the ops account, but
 # included here in case you want to completely purge the atmos resources after